donghwan1994/PolypSeg_PL/README.md

 ### Download backbone weights

-Download the backbone (VGG-16 for LossNet of MSNet) weights and move them into `./weights` folder.
+Make `./weights` directory and download the backbone and VGG-16 (for LossNet of MSNet) weights into the directory.

 ### Training Polypsegmentation methods